Steel Empire: The Republic of Silverhead and the Motorhead Empire

 General Styron's Steel Empire are commonly called the Motorheads by their subjects and enemies alike, due to the Steel Empire's emblem of a blue-grey, steel, mustachioed colossal head, sometimes emitting steam.
 Although the Motorheads have conquered and enslaved most of the world, one small independent republic remains free and defiant.
 This is the Republic of Silverhead, placed far from the reach of the Steel Empire, centered in Antarctica, and where some of the greatest minds in the world have fled from Styron's tyranny.
 Silverhead is impressively ahead of its time in technology however; whereas the Motorheads still rely on steam power, dynamite and coal burning with almost religious zeal, Silverhead has perfected sustainable energy, geothermal energy, and even cold fusion.
-If the wider world were to also harness the power of lightning and the atom, it could pose a threat to Styron's coal and steam-based status quo, and so all "abominations of nature" the dictator would see ended.
+If the wider world were to also harness the power of lightning and the atom, it could pose a threat to Styron's coal and steam-based status quo, and so the dictator wants all "abominations of nature" ended.

 Silverhead have a small yet elite air force, whose symbol is a silver eagle with a star between its wings.
-Although dwarfed in number by the legions of Motorhead, are Silverheads renowned for both the advanced technology of their aircraft and the aerial skill of their pilots.
-The Silverhead air force is also feared for the "Imamio Thunder" – known as the "Lightning Bomb" to Silverhead's enemies – which is more powerful than anything in Motorhead's arsenal.
-Silverhead are the last hope for freedom, and they alone have the will, and the weapons, to bring about Motorhead's downfall.
+Although dwarfed in number by the legions of Motorheads, Silverheads are renowned for both the advanced technology of their aircraft and the aerial skill of their pilots.
+The Silverhead air force is also feared for the "Imamio Thunder"—known as the "Lightning Bomb" to Silverhead's enemies—which is more powerful than anything in the Motorheads' arsenal.
+Silverhead are the last hope for freedom, and they alone have the will, and the weapons, to bring about the Motorheads' downfall.

 Mission questline

-The player is a Silverhead pilot, launched from their titanic-sized, airborne, propelled aircraft carrier Rheinhalt, and has a choice of two different class of aircraft for each mission.
+The player is a Silverhead pilot, launched from their titanic-sized, airborne, propelled aircraft carrier "Rheinhalt", and has a choice of two different class of aircraft for each mission.
 The game begins with the Motorhead Empire attacking the mining city of Rahl, an ally of Silverhead in southern Patagonia, and the player is tasked with retaking it.
-A further several missions will take the player into the vast subterranean (and partially submerged) caverns of Liedengel where Motorhead is gathering a surprise attack force against Silverhead; Sky District Zektor; and the foremost defenses of the Steel Empire – the heavily fortified Gardandi Islands, which lay in front of Dama, Motorhead's capital city.
-The final assault occurs in the heart of Motorhead, the steampunk metropolis of Dama, and within the cavernous Germburn Fortress.
-Finally, after General Styron has launched himself into orbit via space cannon, the player must pursue him and his flagship past the atmosphere and into space.
-Styron's flagship unfurls into a solar sail-powered, monstrously-powered, flaming leviathan, and the last battle takes place over the moon.
-If the player is victorious, Styron's ship is shown crashing to the moon; the credits play; and "The End" shows over a bleak lunar surface beneath the glowing Earth.
-The player/Silverhead craft is nowhere to be seen, however, leaving the fate of the protagonist unconcluded.
+Further missions will take the player into the vast subterranean (and partially submerged) caverns of Liedengel, where the Motorhead are gathering a surprise attack force against Silverhead; Sky District Zektor; and the foremost defenses of the Steel Empire—the heavily fortified Gardandi Islands, which lay in front of Damd, the Motorheads' capital city.
+The final assault occurs in the heart of the Steel Empire, the steampunk metropolis of Damd, and within the cavernous Germburn Fortress.
+Finally, after General Styron has launched himself into orbit via a space cannon, the player must pursue him and his flagship past the atmosphere and into space.
+Styron's flagship unfurls into a solar sail-powered, flaming leviathan, and the last battle takes place over the moon.
+If the player is victorious, Styron's ship is shown crashing to the moon, the credits play, and "The End" shows over a bleak lunar surface beneath the glowing Earth.
+The player's Silverhead craft is nowhere to be seen, however, leaving the fate of the protagonist unconcluded.